AntoineMeheut/Deckard/README.md

 Navigate to the [Ollama's Download page](https://ollama.ai/download) and follow the installation instructions.

 ## Usage
+Before using deckard.py, you must modify the log management path for this program in the following file: /resource/logging.yaml

+Next, go to the /source/main directory to execute the commands below.

 You need to provide your system prompts file.
 Default file is `system-prompts.txt`.
 You can specify your own file with `--prompts` flag.
 An example file is provided in the repository.